Faculty of Arts

 Providing reliable source of support and information for new students

-Wondering who are SMARTS leaders?
+Wondering who are SMARTS Peers?
 They’re …

 ...students!
-Through employment with SMarts advantage, student leaders are involved in the planning, organization, and operation of events.
+Through employment with SMarts Peers, student leaders are involved in the planning, organization, and operation of events.
 The program provides student leaders with opportunities to make connections with staff, gain leadership experience and build their co-curricular record.